ravi9/llama.cpp/docs/backend/OPENVINO.md

 **General (all devices)**

-- Encoder models (embedding, reranking) are not supported with the current OpenVINO backend implementation.
 - Default context size is resolved to the model's training context (for example, 131072 for Llama 3.2 1B), which can be much larger than necessary and may degrade performance — especially on edge/laptop devices — and can cause failures on NPU.
 To inspect the selected context size, run `llama-cli` or `llama-server` with `-lv 3`.
   - **Workaround:** explicitly limit it with `-c`, e.g. `-c 1024`.